Pat Swilling: Personal life

-Swilling was a professional football player from 1986 to 1998.
+Following the end of his professional football career, Swilling entered the real estate business and is currently a developer in New Orleans.
 In 2001, he won a special election as a Democrat to the Louisiana House for District 100 in New Orleans.
 He served for three years with assignments on the House Education, Retirement, and Transportation committees.
-He lost his bid for a full term as representative in the 2003 runoff election to his fellow Democrat Austin Badon, who polled 6,688 votes (53.3 percent) to Swilling's 5,851 (46.7 percent).
+He lost his bid for a full term as representative in the 2003 runoff election to fellow Democrat Austin Badon, who polled 6,688 votes (53.3 percent) to Swilling's 5,851 (46.7 percent).

+In 2000, Swilling was inducted into the New Orleans Saints Hall of Fame along with fellow Dome Patrol member Vaughan Johnson.
 On April 30, 2009, Swilling was elected to the College Football Hall of Fame.
-He is currently a real estate developer in New Orleans.
-His son, Pat Swilling Jr. signed to play basketball at the University of Tulsa on May 24, 2012.
-Two of his sons, Bruce Jordan-Swilling and Tre Swilling, play on the Georgia Tech football team.
-As of the 2020–2021 season, Bruce is a senior linebacker and Tre is a redshirt junior defensive back.
+His eldest son and namesake Pat Swilling Jr. signed to play basketball at the University of Tulsa on May 24, 2012.
+Two of his sons, Bruce Jordan-Swilling and Tre Swilling, followed in their father's footsteps and played football for Georgia Tech, with Bruce playing linebacker and Tre playing defensive back.
+Tre Swilling went on to play in the NFL for the San Francisco 49ers and New York Jets.

-Swilling's son, Tre Swilling is a professional cornerback.